brodieabrew/cs408-lab4/README.md

 ### Other Considerations
 One thing that I did to make the website more accessible was replace the remaining font elements with proper header elements.
 This should make different sections of the website clearer for screen readers.
 Another thing that I did to make the website more accessible was replace the div element used for the "Related" section to use a section element.
 This should make it more clear that the "Related" section is a separate section.

+A good idea for the future would be to make the website more mobile accessible.
+In its current state, the site is primarily tailored towards larger devices, meaning that the site will likely display incorrectly on smaller devices.

 ## Sources and Credits
 * [MDN](https://developer.mozilla.org/en-US/)